Vital-Utilities/Vital-Utilities/README.md

   - No more repetitive editing process affinities.
 We all know how bloody annoying it is that discord refuse to fix their compatibility issue with Voicemeeter.
 Simply set audiodb to one core and all your miseries are gone!
   - Stop streaming applications like OBS from affecting your game's frame rates by pinning them to different cpu cores.
   - Maintain a useable machine while running cpu intensive workloads in the background. (i.e 3D rendering, video rendering, machine learning).
-  - Prioritize performance critial applications over others.
+  - Prioritize performance critical applications over others.

 ## How to get the most out of Vital's Profiles?